 While scallops aren’t an iconic ingredient of the United Kingdom, this dish comes together to showcase the modern techniques and flavors you can expect to find in London these days.

 Whenever we have scallops, the first thing we look for is a nice, caramelized crust.
 For me, that’s the sign of a perfectly cooked scallop.
 If you can perfect that at home, you’ve nailed half the dish.

 The key to making such a refined puree is in the blending.
 If you don’t have a powerful blender, like this KitchenAid blender.
 It’s well worth the investment, if you like silky smooth soups and purees.
 You need a strong blender to create a super smooth puree, but it’s pretty tasty even if you don’t have one.

 Another of my favorite aspects of this dish is the apple reduction.
 It’s sweet and tart at the same time, and adds just the right balance of acidity to the dish.
 The frisée and apple salad gives the dish a nice crunch.

 Before you start cooking, be aware that this dish needs to be served right away.
 It’s not a dish you can easily make ahead.
 The scallops will need to be cooked and served immediately.

-A Note About Black Pudding
+About Black Pudding